Sharpen Your Delegation Skills Today

 1. Determine what tasks you can delegate.
 Is it crucial that you alone complete every task on your to-do list?
 Think about the value of your time and your particular duties and expertise.
 If another employee can execute an assignment just as well as you can, you should delegate it, if not better.

 2. Be clear about your expectations.
-Too often, delegated tasks aren’t completed to satisfaction due to poor communication between manager and employee at the outset.
+Too often, delegated tasks must be completed to satisfaction due to poor communication between manager and employee at the outset.
 Make sure your employees know exactly what you expect when you delegate a task, and encourage them to ask questions if they have any.

-3. Keep the lines of communication open until a task is done.
-Check-in regularly with your employees to see how things are progressing, and be sure they feel comfortable telling you when they don’t understand something.
-Communication is vital to ensuring tasks are performed up to your standards.
+3. Keep the lines of communication open until a task is completed.
+Check-in regularly with your employees to see how things are progressing, and make sure they feel comfortable telling you when they don’t understand something.
+Communication is essential to ensuring that tasks are performed up to your standards.

 4. Consider your employees’ goals when determining what to delegate.
 When done correctly, delegation can foster a sense of community and allow employees to grow by learning new skills.
 It would help to remember this when choosing the right person for each task.